ibraheem-areeda/reading-notes-401/README.md

 ##  Code 301 - Intermediate Software Development.

 ## advanced python course - 401
-In this course we will learn to write clean, well-tested, advanced Python code using industry-standard software engineering patterns. we will study the foundational structures of programming, from object-oriented principles to advanced topics such as Django, Docker, and Data Science this course consists of 10 modules.

-### Table of Contents

 | Topic | link |
 | ----------- | ----------- |